yeshedj/SudokuSolver/README.md

 - Option 4: Exits the program

 Using Puzzle Bank:
-1. Download the 100-puzzle subset files, `easy-puzzles.txt` `medium-puzzles.txt` `hard-puzzles.txt`, included in this [Sudoku Solver repository](https://github.com/yeshedj/SudokuSolver/tree/main/puzzle_bank)
+1. Download the 100-puzzle subset files provided in the [`SudokuSolver/puzzle_bank/`](https://github.com/yeshedj/SudokuSolver/tree/main/puzzle_bank) repository
-2. Make sure they are placed in the `puzzle_bank/` directory
+2. Make sure the files are placed in the `puzzle_bank/` directory
 3. Run the program and select "Option 2: Solve puzzle from puzzle bank" from the main menu

 Manually Entering a Custom Puzzle: